dmithamo/m-erp-ui/README.md

 ## Intro

-The repo house the code for the UI for the aptly name app, `m-erp-ui`.
+The repo houses the code for the UI for the aptly name app, `m-erp-ui`.

 ### PS